AN-32 pilot's wife was on ATC duty in Jorhat when the aircraft went off the radar

 The IAF has said the aircraft took off from Jorhat 12.27 pm for the Menchuka advance landing ground in Shi-Yomi district in Arunachal, and its last contact with the ground control was at 1 pm.

-According to sources, Sandhya was on duty at the ATC when the transport aircraft took off with her 29-year-old husband, and 12 others on board.
+According to sources, Sandhya, a flight lieutenant-rank officer was on duty at the ATC when the transport aircraft took off with her 29-year-old husband, and 12 others on board.

+"She was on duty even when the aircraft went off the radar," a source said, adding, she passed out of the Air Force Academy (AFA).

 Ashish Tanwar, who hails from Haryana's Palwal, had joined the IAF in December 2013 after completing his B.Tech degree.